Micheliliuv87/micheliliuv87.github.io/_news/announcement_2.md

 ---
 layout: post
-title: Upcomming Updates
+title: Upcoming Updates
 date: 2025-10-01 16:11:00-0400
 inline: false
 related_posts: false
 ---

-Currently fine-tuning a small size LLM to mimic myself in how I speak.
+Currently fine-tuning a small-sized LLM to mimic me in how I speak.
 (Come back in one or two months)

 ---